 Mensuration Maths- Definition

-A branch of mathematics which talks about the length, volume or area of different geometric shapes is called Mensuration.
-These shapes exist in 2 dimension or 3 dimensions.
+A branch of mathematics that talks about the length, volume, or area of different geometric shapes is called Mensuration.
+These shapes exist either in 2-dimensions or 3-dimensions.
 Let’s learn the difference between the two.

 |2D Shape||3D Shape|

 |If a shape is surrounded by three or more straight lines in a plane, then it is a 2D shape.||If a shape is surrounded by a no. of surfaces or planes then it is a 3D shape.|

 |These shapes have no depth or height.||These are also called solid shapes and unlike 2D they have height or depth.|

 |These shapes have only two dimensions say length and breadth.||These are called Three dimensional as they have depth (or height), breadth and length.|

 |We can measure their area and Perimeter.||We can measure their volume, Curved Surface Area (CSA), Lateral Surface Area (LSA), or Total Surface Area (TSA).|

 Mensuration in Maths- Important Terminologies